kaaproject/kaa/doc/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 * TOC represents a list of the page headings and subheadings.
 If your page contains only one heading, TOC is not required.
 * Right below the TOC, include a short introduction explaining the purpose of the page and what the reader can learn from it.
-* The introduction should be 1-10 sentences long, but not more than 5 lines of text.
+* As a rule of thumb, the introduction should be 1-10 sentences long, but not more than 5 lines of text.

 ## Content structure
 * Keep your titles and headings short and precise, 1-5 words will do.